-The lot, as proposed, exceeds the minimum size requirements for lots served by public water and sanitary sewer in an R-1, Single-Family Residential Suburban District.
-Its size, however, is only labeled in square feet and not in acres, as required by Section 5.A.2(e)(4) of the Subdivision Regulations.
-If approved, the size of the lot in both square feet and acres, adjusted for any required dedication, should be labeled on the Final Plat, adjusted for any required dedication; or provision of a table on the Final Plat with the same information will suffice.
+The lot, as proposed, exceeds the minimum size requirements for lots served by public water and sanitary sewer in an R-1 Suburban district and is appropriately labeled in square feet and acres on the survey.
+If approved, this information should be retained on the Final Plat, adjusted for any required dedication; or placement of a table on the Final Plat with the same information will suffice.